fiahfy/youtube-live-chat-filter/README.md

 ## Features

-- Filter chat messages by banned words.
+- Filter chat messages by text or regular expression.
+- Mask only messages or hide completely

 ## Screenshot